Devolutions/devolutions-gateway/README.md

 Devolutions Gateway can redirect RDP traffic authorized by a JWT (Json Web Token) both signed (JWS) and encrypted (JWE).

 The key used to sign must be known by the Gateway.
-You can provide the public key to use using `--provisioner-public-key-file` with a path to a PEM file; or `--provisioner-public-key-data` with a base64-encoded pkcs10 value.
+This key is provided through the `ProvisionerPublicKeyFile` option in the configuration file.
 The provisioner can then use its private key to sign a JWT and authorize RDP routing.

-The key used for token encryption is provided using `--delegation-private-key-data` or `--delegation-private-key-file` similarly to the provisioner key.
+Similarly, The key used for token decryption is provided through the `DelegationPrivateKeyFile` option.
-The public counter part of the delegation key must then be used for token encryption.
+The public counterpart of the delegation key must then be used for token encryption.

 #### JWT structure and claims